 I moved to my current company, NAVER CLOUD, at the end of August last year.
-When I was in school, I graduated straight through without transfering schools, but since I started working, I’ve been changing jobs quite often.
+When I was in school, I graduated straight through without transferring schools, but since I started working, I’ve changed jobs quite often.

-I’ve been through this many changes, each time to a different company and a different position, and it makes me think that changing jobs is like traveling.
-It’s a journey of leaving familiar neighborhoods and people and meeting new cultures in new places.
-From the outside looking in, someone might think it’s all the same because I’m moving to the same IT company as a developer, but the reality is that each job change is a very different experience.
-The people are different, the company is different, and the purpose is different.
+After going through so many moves, each time to a different company and a different role, I sometimes think changing jobs is like traveling.
+It’s a journey of leaving familiar neighborhoods and people behind and encountering new cultures in new places.
+From the outside, moving to another IT company, still as a developer, may all look the same, but in reality every move feels completely different.
+The people are different, the company is different, and the destination is different.

 Changes in work domains